 A list is available at the IARC Monographs web site.

-ACGIH assigns each chemical or agent to one of the following 5 categories:
+ACGIH assigns chemicals or agents to one of the following 5 categories:

 Carcinogens identified by ACGIH are listed in ACGIH's TLVs® and BEIs® booklet that is published annually.
 See the ACGIH web site for more information.

-NTP publishes a biennial list of agents that they have evaluated and assigned to one of two categories:
+Every two years, NTP publishes a list of agents that they have evaluated and assigned to one of two categories:

 Examples of occupations and occupational groups that have been associated with occupational cancer are listed in the following table Occupations or Occupational Groups Associated with Carcinogen Exposure.